Charles I. D. Looff

-Charles I. D. Looff (born Carl Jürgen Detlef Looff) was a Danish master carver and builder of hand-carved carousels and amusement rides, who immigrated to the United States of America in 1870.
+Charles I. D. Looff (born Carl Jürgen Detlef Looff) was a German master carver and builder of hand-carved carousels and amusement rides, who immigrated to the United States of America in 1870.
 Looff built the first carousel at Coney Island in 1876.
 During his lifetime, he built over 40 carousels, several amusements parks, numerous roller coasters and Ferris wheels, and built California's famous Santa Monica Pier.
 He became famous for creating the unique Coney Island style of carousel carving.

 Early years

 Looff installed this carousel at the Bathing Pavilion of Lucy Vanderveer in 1876, becoming the first amusement ride to operate in Coney Island.

 Looff was born as Carl Jürgen Detlef Looff on May 24, 1852 in Bad Bramstedt, in Holstein.
 His father, Jürgen Detlef Christian Looff, was a master blacksmith and wagon builder.
 Watching his father, Carl learned how to work with metal and wood.
 To avoid involvement in the Franco-Prussian War, Carl emigrated to the United States.
 Arriving in Castle Garden, New York City, on August 14, 1870, he changed his first name to Charles.
 In low German, the letters I and J look very much alike, and confusion set in as to his initials.
 Somehow, his name became Charles I. D. Looff instead of J. D. Looff.

 Settling on Leonard Street in Greenpoint, Brooklyn, he found work as a carver at a furniture factory.
 Working part-time as a ballroom dance instructor, Looff met and married Anna Dolle, also from Germany, in 1874.
 After working in the furniture factory all day, he took scraps of wood home to his apartment and began carving them into carousel animals.
 Young Looff assembled his wooden horses and animals onto a circular platform and created his first merry-go-round.
 In 1876, he installed his ride at Lucy Vandeveer's Bathing Pavilion at West Sixth Street and Surf Avenue.
 This was Coney Island's first carousel and first amusement ride.

 Looff opened a factory at 30 Bedford Avenue in Brooklyn and continued building more carousels.
 He installed a merry-go-round at a restaurant and beer garden on Surf Avenue, Coney Island owned by Charles Feltman, one of several people credited with inventing the American hot dog.
 Looff installed another machine at Coney Island and then created a large ride for Asbury Park in New Jersey.
 Looff began to hire expert carvers such as John Zalar, Marcus Illions, John Mueller and Charles Carmel to help with his expanding business.

 Charles and Anna had six children: Anna (1875–1896), Helen (1877–1956), Emma (1879–1938), Charles (1881–1924), William (1883–1945), Arthur (1888–1970).
 All except Anna, who died at age 21 as a result of a trolley accident, would work with their father in some way in the carousel business.
 When the City of New York took his property under eminent domain to build a city park, Looff moved his family to Crescent Park, in Riverside, Rhode Island.